linsyking/messenger-manual/render.typ

 Messenger will load all the sprites in `allSpriteSheets` to memory when the game starts, so users can use `renderSprite` to render it just like a normal sprite.

-*Note.* Users will still need to put `spritesheet1` in your `allTexture` list as normal since it is only an ID, not a path.
-However, that texture will be loaded to sprite sheet so `renderSprite` on `spritesheet1` will not working.
+*Note.* Users will still need to put `spritesheet1` in `allTexture` as normal since it is only an ID, not a path.
+However, that texture will be loaded to sprite sheet so `renderSprite` on `spritesheet1` will not work.

 Full example is in #link("https://github.com/linsyking/messenger-examples/tree/main/spritesheet")[spritesheet].